Ideal forms of Coppersmith's theorem and Guruswami-Sudan list decoding: Coppersmith's theorem

 The first inequality is equivalent to $\frac{k}{m-1} > \frac{\beta}{d} - \frac{\varepsilon}{\beta}$.
 Similarly, the second is equivalent to $\frac{k+1}{m} \le \frac{\beta}{d}$.
 If we set $k = \left\lfloor \frac{\beta m}{d} - 1 \right\rfloor$, then $\frac{k+1}{m} \le \frac{\beta}{d}$, so the second inequality is satisfied.
 If in addition we take $m \ge \frac{2\beta}{\varepsilon}$, then $\frac{\varepsilon m}{\beta} \ge 2$ and hence $k > \frac{\beta m}{d} - 2 \ge \frac{\beta m}{d} - \frac{\varepsilon m}{\beta}$.
 It follows that $k \frac{m}{m-1} > \frac{\beta m}{d} - \frac{\varepsilon m}{\beta}$, which is equivalent to the first inequality. \end{proof}

-It is also worth noting that improving the approximation factor for the length of the short lattice vector that we find will only improve the constants and running time of the theorem, but will not provide an asymptotic improvement to the bound $N^{\beta^2/d}$ on $|w|$.
+Note that improving the approximation factor for the length of the short lattice vector that we find will only improve the constants and running time of the theorem, and will not provide an asymptotic improvement to the bound $N^{\beta^2/d}$ on $|w|$.